dileep8417/visitorEntry/README.md

 ## Initial Setup

+####Note: Node and NPM must be installed on your system to run the project.You can install it from (https://nodejs.org/en/).

 1) Clone or download the project.
 2) Run the command `npm run node` to install Node packages.
 3) Run the command `npm run react` to install Reach packages.